 Yews have a lengthy life with many legends and myths surrounding them, passed down from generation to generation.
 An essential part of pagan culture is seen as the tree of life, symbolising regeneration.
 Although one of our native trees is sacred to druids, it is not in the Celtic tree calendar.

 They are beautiful trees that flourish in the UK climate, often discovered in churchyards and graveyards.
 Commonly found on or near pagan ritual sites across Britain and Ireland, predating Christian buildings.

 All plant parts are poisonous to humans and grazing animals, even pollen grains with numerous fatalities.
 Deer and rabbits can eat the dense foliage with no ill effects, though.
 Males have a toxic reputation with 10 out of 10 ratings on the OPALS allergy scale, while females have a 1 rating.

 The Yew was revered by several cultures, including the Druids and Celts, where it was believed to hold spiritual healing properties.
-There are serious health concerns around treatments because of high risks, possibly dying from yew poisoning.
-Branch tips, needles have all been exploited to make medicine.
+There are serious health concerns around treatments because of the high risks, of possibly dying from yew poisoning.
+Branch tips, and needles have all been exploited to make medicine.

 Compounds from T. baccata are poisonous, harvested for taxine alkaloids utilised in anti-cancer treatments.
 An extract from yew bark (Taxol) Paclitaxel is employed in treatment of breast and lung cancers.
 It’s alongside the most expensive prescription medicines worldwide.
 Paclitaxel was initially harvested from a Pacific Yew (Taxus brevifolia).
 At the same time, docetaxel was gathered from European or common yew trees for prostate cancer treatments.